Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 $ sudo reboot
 ```

-Reboot the server, and check the kernel parameter, which should look like:
+Reboot the server, and check the kernel parameter, which should look like below (and your system may have different core configurations):

-Note: in the SMC lab system

 ```shell
 root@eksa-du:/home/ec2-user# cat /proc/cmdline